dotshix/CHIP8/README.md

 This project is still under development, and there are several improvements and fixes that can be made:

-1. **Optimize CPU Usage:** Currently, the emulator might have high CPU usage.
-Consider implementing a timing mechanism to limit the emulation speed to the original Chip8 clock rate.
+~~1. **Optimize CPU Usage:** Currently, the emulator might have high CPU usage.
+Consider implementing a timing mechanism to limit the emulation speed to the original Chip8 clock rate.~~

 2. **Keyboard Support:** Add support for keyboard input to fully interact with Chip8 games.